FH (men's football): 21st century

 After winning the second division in 2000, they came third in the first division in 2001.
 In 2004 FH won their first national championship, with 37 points to ÍBV's 31.

 In the 2004–05 UEFA Cup, FH defeated Haverfordwest County of Wales in the first qualifying round, and then Scottish side Dunfermline Athletic in the second 4–3 on aggregate.
 With the second leg in injury time and the aggregate score at 3–3, Dunfermline were set to go through on away goals.
-However, Tommy Nielsen scored in injury time to send the Icelandic part-timers into the first round proper, where they were defeated by Germany's Alemannia Aachen 5–1 on aggregate with all the goals in the first leg in Aachen.
+However, Tommy Nielsen scored in injury time to send the Icelandic part-timers into the first round proper, where they were defeated by Germany's Alemannia Aachen 5–1 on aggregate with all the goals in the first leg in Iceland.

 As Icelandic champion of 2004, FH represented the country in the 2005–06 UEFA Champions League, losing to Neftchi Baku of Azerbaijan by 2–0 in the first leg and by 1–2 in the second leg [4–1 on aggregate] of the first qualifying round.

 The team won the Icelandic championship for the third year in a row in 2006 after winning the division with 36 points out of 54.
 Tryggvi Guðmundsson became the team top-scorer with eight goals that season.
 In summer 2006 three of the club's players played for the national team: Daði Lárusson, Sigurvin Ólafsson and Ármann Smári Björnsson. Ármann Smári also joined Norwegian team Brann after a superb spell for the first 15 rounds.
 Baldur Bett also left the squad at the end of the season and joined rivals Valur on a free transfer.

 The club stadium Kaplakriki underwent a major redevelopment: the southern stand expanded, bringing the seating capacity to 3,500.
 There are further plans to increase the seating capacity to nearly 6,000 which would make the stadium by far the largest in Iceland, excluding the Laugardalsvöllur stadium.
 Also to be built are some new club houses, an indoor track and field centre and a roof over the stands.

 On 20 October 2006 the club signed the Icelandic twins Arnar and Bjarki Gunnlaugsson, who have played for Bolton Wanderers F.C., Stoke City F.C., Feyenoord Rotterdam, 1.
 FC Nürnberg and Leicester City F.C.
 The twins were transferred to their childhood club Íþróttabandalag Akraness in late July 2008.
 On 1 November 2006 the club signed the 26-year-old Matthías Guðmundsson from Valur.